-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements.
-The introductory section on pages 1 through 13, and statistical section on pages 68 through 81, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements.
+The introductory section on pages 1 through 19, and statistical section on pages 82 through 95, are presented for purposes of additional analysis and are not a required part of the basic financial statements.